drivelling-spinel/tartar/README.md

 assets and files required to run it.
 EXTRAS document above describes the contents of DEMOS and EXTRAS directories.

+### Playing Doom with TARTAR

+1. Download TARTAR directory contents from the above link (MEGA has means to download directory as a ZIP archive)

+2. For a quick and simple start either

+   - put one of the supported WADs (e.g. DOOM.WAD, DOOM1.WAD,
+     DOOM2.WAD, PLUTONIA.WAD or TNT.WAD) into the directory
+     with TARTAR.EXE

+   - or put TARTAR.EXE and other files from the directory into a directory that has a Doom game installed

+3. Run SETUP.EXE from directory with TARTAR.EXE and follow
+   on screen instructions to configure sound and music card.

+4. Run TARTAR.EXE to play

+### Playing Caverns of Darkness with Tartar

+1. Download Caverns of Darkness TC distribution and unzip the contents into a separate directory

+2. Download TARTAR directory contents from the above link (MEGA has means to download directory as a ZIP archive) and copy eveything there to the same directory as COD **except do not** copy KEYS.CSC and retain the one shipped with the TC.

+3. Copy DOOM2.WAD into the same directory as COD

+4. Run SETUP.EXE from the COD directory and follow on screen instructions to configure sound and music card.

+5. Start TARTAR.EXE -file COD.WAD CODLEV.WAD to play

 ## On the name of the port

 I've been asked why Tartar refers to itself as Eternity Engine when